badlydrawnrob/data-playground/head-first/data-analysis/__notes__/03-optimization/02-product-mix.md

 ![Decision variable chart comparison]()

-<b>Product mix 1</b> is good to go!
-Product mix 2 breaks our contraints.
+<b>Product mix 1 is good to go!</b> But, product mix 2 breaks our contraints.

 > The bar chart is great if we only have one product line, or a single constraint, but what if we have more?